How to create a WooCommerce customer login shortcode, page and widget

 And this is the final version of our code:

-At this point, you might be asking yourself – why use the WooCommerce login form functions, instead of directly using the WordPress login form function?
+At this point, you might ask yourself – why use the WooCommerce login form functions instead of directly using the WordPress login form function?
 There are a few advantages of using the WooCommerce form, such as:

 How to use the WooCommerce login shortcode